adlard07/adlard07/README.md

 *`Digital Craftsman (Developer/Data Scientist/Data Architect)`*

-I'm an enthusiastic data science and machine learning undergraduate fresher with a passion for learning and exploring new technologies.
+I'm a data science and machine learning enthusiast undergraduate fresher with a passion for learning and exploring new technologies.
 Seeking opportunities to apply my skills and knowledge to real-world problems.

 #### Currently pursuing bachelor's degree in computer science with specialization in AI ML
 <ul>